The Web address of this

 health and marriages, promote

-low-nurturance environments, wound depen-dent kids,
+low-nurturance environments, wound dependent kids,

 and cause more inner pain;

-Adults unable to feel and bond (and
+Adults unable to feel,

 some